 The depth, sophistication, and breadth of Jason’s background and experience not only allow him to identify the leverage points in a business or commercial dispute very quickly, but to also be able to distill the issues and key points into a narrative that resonates deeply and persuasively with courts and adversaries.
 That skill set has served Jason well in litigation.

 Acting as plaintiffs’ counsel, Jason has recovered millions of dollars for businesses, school districts, and municipalities.
 Acting as defense counsel, Jason has defeated everything from putative nationwide class actions, to professional malpractice claims, to regulatory complaints.
 Many of the cases Jason has handled have received significant publicity.

 Prior to entering private practice, Jason served as a law clerk to Chief Justice Ralph J. Cappy of the Supreme Court of Pennsylvania and to Senior Judge Patrick R. Tamilia of the Superior Court of Pennsylvania.

 Four years after entering private practice, Jason was named equity partner at Kegel Kelin Litts & Lord LLP.
-At age 37, Jason was appointed managing partner of the firm, an appointment which culminated in Jason coordinating the merger of the firm into Saxton & Stump effective January 1, 2023.
+At age 37, Jason was appointed managing partner of the firm.
+Effective January 1, 2023, Jason became a Shareholder with Saxton & Stump.